 Like I said, not exactly the world’s most innovative plan, but I think it’ll work.
-If any of you lovelies has other suggestions for cold weather chic, I’m all ears!
+Hope these suggestions are helpful!

 **Disclosure: Actions you take from the hyperlinks within this blog post may yield commissions for alreadypretty.com.
 See Already Pretty’s disclosure statement for more details.